 - Place the dough in between two large greased and floured sheets of wax paper or plastic wrap.
 Roll out to 1/16-inch thick.
 Transfer and lightly press the dough into the tart pan to cover it entirely.
 Take your rolling pin and roll it across the edges of the pan to break off any excess dough.

 - Fill the tart shell with the cheese filling, spreading it evenly.
 Tap the pan onto your counter to level the filling.
 Arrange the beet slices in concentric circles, slightly overlapping them to resemble a rose.
 Drizzle lightly with olive oil.
 Bake until the beets are cooked through and the cheese “custard” is set, for 40 minutes.

 - Remove from the oven and place on a cooling rack for 20 minutes.

 - Divide the tart into 8 wedges using a sharp kitchen’s knife and serve.

-Use a mandolin or spiralizer with the flat blade to slice the beets evenly and thinly, if using a chef’s knife is challenging.
-This dough is quite versatile.
+Use a mandolin or spiralizer with the flat blade to slice the beets evenly and thinly, if you find that slicing them evenly with a knife is challenging.
+The tart dough is quite versatile.
 You can use it for both savory and sweet French-style tarts.

 What others are saying